Using FLUX Models on Invoke

 Community Edition:

-• Flux Dev - Users can use the ‘FLUX Dev (Quantized)’ model found on the starter models tab or upload a version dev model for use
+• Flux Dev - Users can use the ‘FLUX Dev (Quantized)’ model found on the starter models tab or upload their own version of the Dev model for use

 Troubleshooting errors when uploading Flux models